RobSchilderr/nextjs-native-starter/README.md

 - Can't use the massive ecosystem of third-party native SDKs.
 Capacitor can.

 - As of yet, push notifications on iOS for PWA's is not fully done yet.
-Have to say that afer iOS 17 it has gotten quite good, but your users need to be on iOS 17 for this and have added your app as a PWA.
+Have to say that after iOS 17 it has gotten quite good, but your users need to be on iOS 17 for this and have added your app as a PWA.

 - According to Apple, PWA's don't belong in the App Store, and you might be rejected for silly reasons a lot.
 So, you can't be in the App Store and users need to add the webpage to their homescreen, which might create suspicion for non-tech savvy users.
 In the end, common people won't trust a PWA as much as it being in the App Store, which is considered safe.